 So, you’re probably wondering why it has “Viewmatic” in its name.
 The H32715551 has an interesting feature that lets you see-through its case back.
 This lets you have an in-depth view of its automatic movement happening at the back.
 This watch, like many of the best automatic watches out there, has both a striking front and back view.
 Elegance and functionality at its finest - this piece can't be missing in any of my watch reviews.

 A Hamilton timepiece review would not be complete without knowing its humble beginning and how its brilliance started.

 Hamilton accompanied pilots on their first ever airmail delivery.
 This was in 1918 during the interwar years.
-Soon after, the company became linked to more dangerous and extreme form of exploration.
+Soon after, the American watch company became linked to more dangerous and extreme form of exploration.
 The need for accuracy on land, air, and sea meant Hamilton watches witnessed action all throughout World War II.

 By 1960s, things for Hamilton became disruptive.
 However, in 1966, Hamilton acquired Buren Watch Company of Switzerland, and with it, their micro-rotor.
-This made way for the production of slimmer timepieces.
+This made way for the production of slimmer Hamilton watches.
 Also in that same year, Hamilton designed futuristic watches for the film 2001: A Space Odyssey.
 Later that decade, the Lancaster factory closed.

 Evident in most Hamilton watch reviews is its unique designs that are incorporated in each timepiece.
 Hamilton watches possess a very refined style which surely catches your attention, or it wouldn’t be the perfect accessory for some Hollywood blockbusters in history.

-The ability of Hamilton to incorporate fashion with precision makes them one of the premier watch companies worldwide
+The ability of Hamilton to incorporate fashion with precision makes them one of the premier watch companies worldwide.